The Green Recovery Capacity Building Scheme is now closed to new applications.

 - put eNGOs - particularly smaller organisations - on a more sustainable footing by supporting the development of higher quality projects

 - improve the reach of eNGOs into under-represented communities (ethnic minorities, young people, disabled people, areas of deprivation, etc)

-The fund is open to environmental organisations that are registered charities, or partnerships that are led by an eNGO.
+The fund is open to non-governmental not-for-profit environmental organisations, or partnerships that are led by an eNGO.
 Applicants must be based in Wales and developing projects within Wales.
 The organisation’s principal aims, or charitable objectives, must be concerned with the protection or improvement of the natural environment.